mysql-workbench-schema-exporter/doctrine2-exporter/README.md

         {/d:relatedNames}

     The generated StoreProduct class will have "category" and "image" properties instead of "storeProductCategory" and "storeProductImage", while the "StoreProductImage" class will have a "product" property instead of "storeProduct".

-### Doctrine 2.0 Annotation with ZF2 Input Filter Classes

-Doctrine 2.0 Annotation with ZF2 Input Filter Classes formatter directly extend Doctrine 2.0 Annotation.
-The setup options and model comment behavior exactly the same as Doctrine 2.0 Annotation with the following addons.

-Add Some `Zend\Validator\StringLength`,`Zend\Filter\StringTrim`,`Zend\Filter\StripTags` as string type column Add Some Filters like column name with 'phone' or '_tel' auto create filter with `Zend\I18n\Validator\PhoneNumber` and column name with 'email' auto create filter with `Zend\Validator\EmailAddress`

-#### Setup Options

-  * `generateEntityPopulate`

-    Generate `populate()` method for entity class.

-    Default is `true`.

-  * `generateEntityGetArrayCopy`

-    Generate `getArrayCopy()` method for entity class.

-    Default is `true`.

 ## Command Line Interface (CLI)